SfC Home > Physical Science > Physics >

 where

-- x is the distance traveled from the starting point in feet (ft) or meters (m)
+- y is the vertical displacement in feet (ft) or meters (m)

 Examples